Updated: 4 days ago

 My goals in life aren’t to have a booming blog and be a YouTube star.
 I’d like to use those social media tools to help get to where I ultimately want to be, but they’re not my focus.
-My real goals are to publish this book and to build my own business (whatever that might be).
+My real goals are to publish this book (available now!) and to build my own business (whatever that might be).

 Wouldn’t it be so much more interesting to see my story from start to finish?
 An authentic account of an average girl becoming an author and business owner?

 I have done a lot in my life, but I haven’t accomplished enough to be the go-to mentor teens look to.
 I think I’ve still got some work to do before getting there, if that’s even where I end up wanting to be.